Skip to main content

 • Anti-barricade capability on patient rooms so staff can enter even if a patient obstructs the door.

-These are specialized "institutional/asylum"-function locksets and ligature-resistant trims.
+These are specialized institutional or asylum-function locksets and ligature-resistant trims.
 A lock built for the function, such as the Sargent institutional/asylum mortise lock, pairs the controlled function with the heavy-duty chassis these doors require.
+The function-code logic behind asylum and institutional functions is in commercial lock function codes explained.

 Delayed egress and controlled access for wander risk